-The crucial anatomic site where AMD pathophysiology begins is the complex of RPE cells, Bruch's membrane, and the choroid.
+It is hypothesized that the crucial anatomic site where AMD pathophysiology begins is the complex of RPE cells, Bruch's membrane, and the choroid.
 In the healthy retina, this complex does not only mediate the precisely regulated exchange of nutrients and metabolic waste products, but it also inhibits the activation of the alternative pathway of the complement system.
 As soon as the AMD pathophysiology has been triggered through one or more of its risk factors, normal function of the complex is unbalanced.
 Consequently, both the integrity of RPE cells and Bruch’s membrane becomes more and more impaired.
-This leads to a cascade of events that disturb retinal homeostasis: accumulation of metabolic end products, oxidative stress, activation of the complement system thereby inducing local inflammation and cell senescence.
-Eventually, the blood-retina-barrier breaks down and degeneration of the RPE occurs.
-Ultimately, irreversible damage to the macular photoreceptors occurs, whether it is the non-neovascular or neovascular form of AMD (11,29,30).
+This leads to a cascade of events that disturb retinal homeostasis: accumulation of metabolic end products, oxidative stress, activation of the complement system thereby inducing local inflammation and cell senescence(11,29,30).
+The exact temporal relationships between degeneration of RPE and photoreceptor cells and collapse of BRB are not yet clear.
+It is possible that first the BRB collapses and then RPE degenerates, or the other way around.
+The latter is probably more likely to be the case.
+Likewise, it is not clear at what point the photoreceptors first become damaged.
+Possibly already before the RPE degenerates.

 Metformin